joachim-gassen/botex/docs/reference.md

 ## Python API: Export data

-Running oTree experiments with botex generates two data sources:
+Running oTree experiments with botex generates two databases:

 1. The 'normal' experiment data that oTree collects.
 2. Additional data that botex collects, such as the prompting sequence between botex and the bots, as well as the answers and the reasoning behind the answers that the LLM bots provide.